berniersb8/berniersb8/README.md

 # Hi, I'm Sébastien Bernier 👋

-**.NET Tech Lead** based in Québec, Canada — passionate about software architecture, clean code, and building tools that make developers' lives easier.
+**Sofware developer** based in Québec, Canada — passionate about software architecture, clean code, and building tools that make developers' lives easier.

 With **~10 years of experience** in IT, I specialize in designing and delivering robust, scalable applications using the **.NET ecosystem**.
 I've led technical teams, defined architectures, mentored developers, and driven projects across industries including insurance, government, and healthcare.